 - Carefully review the Code of Community Standards for the most detailed information regarding the hearing process.

 - Review the definitions of the Student Conduct Codes that have been alleged against you.
-The board will be attempting to determine if your actions meet the definition of the code(s) in question.
+The board will determine if your actions meet the definition of the code(s) in question.

 - Think about what you want to say in your opening and closing statements.
 Most students speak extemporaneously when giving their statements but, if you feel more comfortable or if you want to insure that you don't forget any important points, you may use an outline or bring a written statement(s) to read to the board.

 - If you are calling witnesses to speak on your behalf, remember that you must submit a Witness Request Form at least two (2) business days in advance of the hearing.
 The Office of Community Standards will contact these individuals to ensure that they qualify to serve as witnesses.
 (Witnesses must be students, faculty or staff - non students are not authorized to serve as witnesses.
 They must have been present or have first hand, direct knowledge of the incident in question - no character witnesses are permitted.)